Has the enigma of how late to have the last cup of coffee been solved?

 The results are good news for coffee lovers: a normal cup of coffee (100 mg of caffeine) up to 4 hours before bedtime does not disrupt sleep.
 There was no measurable difference in sleep quality between one cup and a placebo.

 Regardless of when the high caffeine dose was consumed, sleep was affected.
-The negative impact increased when the high dose was taken closer to bedtime, but even having it in the morning (12 hours before bed) had a significant effect.
+The negative impact increased when the high dose was ingested closer to bedtime, but even having it in the morning (12 hours before bed) had a significant impact on sleep quality.

 Bottom Line

-A final cup of coffee 4 hours before bedtime is fine.
-But a very strong or large coffee at any time of the day may still disrupt your sleep.
+Enjoy your coffee - a final cup of coffee 4 hours before bedtime is fine.
+But a very strong or large coffee at any time of the day may disrupt your sleep.

 About the scientific paper: